What is Development Studies?

 DSAI’s vision: the creation of a vibrant and innovative development studies community, which will focus on cutting edge research, led by Irish research institutions, contributing to the reduction of poverty, inequality and vulnerability in the world.

 While still a relatively young organisation, DSAI plans to further develop its capacities and work programmes, based on individual, institutional and organisational membership.
-Limerick Institute of Technology (LIT), now the Technological University of the Shannon: Midlands Midwest (TUS) became an institutional member in January 2021.
+The Technological University of the Shannon: Midlands Midwest (TUS) became an institutional member in January 2021.

 For more information about DSAI visit www.dsaireland.org